Sweet Child o' Mine: Reception

 Guitarist Slash said in 1990, "[The song] turned into a huge hit and now it makes me sick.
-I mean, I like it, but I hate what it represents."Cash Box called it a "medium tempo rocker by the new hero's of metal, featuring a nice breakdown" and "standout guitar playing."
+I mean, I like it, but I hate what it represents."Cash Box called it a "medium tempo rocker by the new hero's [sic] of metal, featuring a nice breakdown" and "standout guitar playing."

 Australian Crawl controversy

 In 2015, the web page of the Australian music TV channel MAX published an article by music writer Nathan Jolly that noted similarities between "Sweet Child o' Mine" and the song "Unpublished Critics" by the Australian band Australian Crawl, from 1981.
 The article included both songs, inviting readers to compare the two.
 It also cited a reader's comment on an earlier article that had originally drawn attention to the similarities between the songs.
 As of May 2015, this comment no longer appeared on the earlier article.
-The story went viral quickly, encouraging several comments on both the MAX article and the suggestion that "Unpublished Critics" had influenced "Sweet Child o' Mine", including one from Duff McKagan, bass player with Guns N' Roses when "Sweet Child o' Mine" was written and recorded.
+The story went viral quickly, encouraging several comments on both the MAX article and the suggestion that "Unpublished Critics" had influenced "Sweet Child o' Mine," including one from Duff McKagan, bass player with Guns N' Roses when "Sweet Child o' Mine" was written and recorded.
 McKagan found the similarities between the songs "stunning," but said he had not previously heard "Unpublished Critics."
+In 2016, Simon Binks reportedly downplayed the similarities, writing in a YouTube comment, "I just can't see Axl and Slash listening to Australian Crawl.
+It's a really common chord progression.
+There must be hundreds of songs with the same progression."